minicoz/minicoz.github.io/README.md

-I didnt have time to sync with the last   `2.0.07` version before Tiki removed fen light.
+I have the final version of fen  `2.0.07` version before Tiki removed the repo.
-You can install this version (which works with Torbox(?) and Real Debrid)
+You can install this version (which works with Torbox and Real Debrid)

 You will need cocoscrapers module for external scrapers